Human-Phenotype-Ontology/Human-Phenotype-Ontology.github.io/people.md

 - Damian Smedley
 - Helen Firth

-In recent year on of our major partner became the OHSU, Oregon
+In recent year on of our major partners became the OHSU, Oregon

 - Melissa Haendel
 - Nicole Vasilevsky